 Rose Greely’s childhood interest in wildlife led her to study agriculture at the University of Maryland.
 She also dabbled in metal works and interior decorating, but discovered a true love for architecture and landscape architecture at the Smith College, where she met Gertrude Sawyer and other women designers.

-Rose was known for her residential design and city gardens which took on an Arts and Crafts style with nuances of Spanish and Colonial Revivals.
-Her experiences as a child and her education influenced Rose’s designs to establish harmony between the interior and exterior of the home, blurring the threshold that divides landscape from architecture.
+Greely was known for her residential design and city gardens which took on an Arts and Crafts style with nuances of Spanish and Colonial Revivals.
+Her experiences as a child and her education influenced Greely’s designs to establish harmony between the interior and exterior of the home, blurring the threshold that divides landscape from architecture.
 She had over 500 commissions as an architect and landscape architect, which reveals the success of the practice she had built for herself.

 “I never have the same request twice.
 It is fun to do jobs that give you a problem right from the beginning”